dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 Performance will greatly depend on the color patterns of the input image.
 Images with long sequences of pixels with the same color will have worse performance than images where colors don't repeat often.
 The performance of the initial version will be good as long as the distance between two pixels of the same color is long enough.
 The phrase "long enough" in this context is determined by the size of the out-of-order instruction window.
 Repeating read-modify-writes of the same color may trigger ordering violations if they occur within a few loop iterations of each other, but not if they occur more than a hundred loop iterations apart.

 A cure for the memory order violation problem is shown in [@lst:MemOrderViolation], on the right.
-As you can see, I duplicated the histogram and now the processing of pixels alternates between two partial histograms.
+As you can see, I duplicated the histogram, and now the processing of pixels alternates between two partial histograms.
 In the end, we combine the two partial histograms to get a final result.
 This new version with two partial histograms is still prone to potentially problematic patterns, such as `0xFF 0x00 0xFF 0x00 0xFF ...` However, with this change, the original worst-case scenario (e.g., `0xFF 0xFF 0xFF ...`) will run twice as fast as before.
 It may be beneficial to create four or eight partial histograms depending on the color pattern of input images.
 This exact code is featured in the [mem_order_violation_1](https://github.com/dendibakh/perf-ninja/tree/main/labs/memory_bound/mem_order_violation_1)[^2] lab assignment of the Performance Ninja course, so feel free to experiment.

 On a small set of input images, I observed from 10% to 50% speedup on various platforms.
 It is worth mentioning that the version on the right consumes 1 KB of additional memory, which may not be huge in this case but is something to watch out for.